Skip to main content

 For secondary level aspirants, dedicate significant time to your major subject.

-• • Take weekly mock exams under timed conditions
+• • Schedule recurring mock exams under timed conditions

 • • Simulate actual testing environment